Textualize/textual/docs/guide/widgets.md

 --8<-- "docs/images/byte01.excalidraw.svg"
 </div>

-All of the controls ([Input](../widgets/input.md), [Label](../widgets/label.md), and [Switch](../widgets/switch.md)) in the sketch above are builtin to Textual.
-Even with this simple one-screen app there are enough widgets that your app code may become hard to follow.
-Compound widgets will help us break the UI in to more manageable pieces that you will find easier to work with.
+There are three types of built-in widget in the sketch, namely ([Input](../widgets/input.md), [Label](../widgets/label.md), and [Switch](../widgets/switch.md)).
+Rather than manage these as a single collection of widgets, we can arrange them in to logical groups with compound widgets.
+This will make our app easier to work with.

 ###  Identifying components

-We will divide this UI in to three compound widgets, corresponding to the logical components of the design.
+We will divide this UI in to three compound widgets:

 1. `BitSwitch` for a switch with a numeric label.
 2. `ByteInput` which contains 8 `BitSwitch` widgets.